Talk to a Criminal Defense Lawyer

 In the first example just above, the police arrested a person on a warrant issued as a result of fabricated statements.
 In legal lingo, this is known as a “bad arrest.”
 If a court finds out the truth, it should set the defendant free.
 The released defendant can’t sue the police for unlawful arrest, but the person making the false statements might be arrested for making false statements, swearing a false oath, or even false imprisonment.
 Also, the released defendant might be able to sue that person for any harm suffered as a result of the arrest.

 Just as importantly, even though the defendant knew that the basis for the arrest was untrue, he would have had no right to physically resist the arresting officers.
-Resisting arrest is a crime even if the officer is acting on incorrect information.
+Resisting arrest is typically a crime even if the officer is acting on incorrect information.

 False Arrest Committed by Private Persons